- 1 Introduction

 From Milpitas and the East Bay

 Alternately, you can take any San Jose-bound Capitol Corridor Train and get off at Santa Clara station.
-From there, use the pedestrian tunnel at the northern end of the station, turn left and walk under the tracks.
-Upon resurfacing, turn right to the bus stop at Railroad Avenue and Benton Street, and transfer to the VTA’s FREE 10 airport shuttle bus to Avaya Stadium.
-See the map above for the location of where to catch the shuttle bus to Avaya Stadium.
+From there, use the pedestrian tunnel at the northern end of the station.
+From the Caltrain station, either walk/bicycle to Avaya Stadium via the station pedestrian tunnel or take VTA’s 10 Airport Shuttle bus to Avaya Stadium.

 To the Earthquakes’ Training Facility